USAFA-ECE/ece382/_sources/Assignments/lab13.md

 1. Keep in mind that the duty cycles passed into `PWM_DutyRight` and `PWM_DutyLeft` are in _permille_.
 The code handles the conversion to the Timer period, so you don't need to perform this calculation when calling these functions in Motor.c.
 1. Read `Motor.h` and `Motor.c` thoroughly.
 1. Implement the functions in `PWM.c` to generate two PWM outputs controlling the robot's wheels.
 Both PWM signals operate at 50 Hz (20 ms).
 1. Demo `Program13_2` as shown in the video below.
 Use motor functions defined in `Motor.c` to maneuver the robot and ensure you run at least one iteration in the while loop.
-Note: Unlike in the video, this year you don't need to press the bump sensors to transition to the next motor function.

     <center>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/qjLGzcN1ncY?si=OrHY9CHkix2kSkfF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>